voldemort9999/File-Encryptor/README.md

 Manual editing of encrypted files = guaranteed corruption

-Base64 decode fail ho jayega.
+Base64 decode will fail.

 ---

 ### 11.7 Learning Purpose Only

-Real secrets ke liye tools:
+For real secrets, use:

 * AES-256
 * VeraCrypt